The best Wi-Fi extenders in 2024

 With so many options for upgrading your home network, like getting a new router or a mesh router, or adding a Wi-Fi extender or powerline extender, how do you know which is the best option for you?

-However, if you have large portions of your home or property that don’t get adequate Wi-Fi, you may need to step up to one of the best mesh Wi-Fi systems, which use multiple devices to create a larger shared network.
-If you have multiple rooms with spotty coverage or a far end of the house that your router just can’t reach, or want to extend your coverage out to the backyard or garage, then a mesh kit is the better choice.
+If you have large portions of your home or property that don’t get adequate Wi-Fi though, you may need to step up to one of the best mesh Wi-Fi systems, which use multiple devices called satellites or nodes to create a larger shared network.
+If you have multiple rooms with spotty coverage or a far end of the house that your router just can’t reach, or want to extend your coverage out to the garage or even the backyard, then a mesh kit is the better choice.

 How to choose the best Wi-Fi extender for you

 • How much should a Wi-Fi extender cost?
-The cheapest Wi-Fi extenders will often sell for less than $50 but our current budget pick sells for half that.
-Newer signal boosting devices have support for all of the latest wireless standards and offer technologies like beam-forming and Mu-MIMO for enhanced performance.
+The cheapest Wi-Fi extenders will often sell for less than $50.
+Newer signal boosting devices have support for all of the latest wireless standards like Wi-Fi 6E and even Wi-Fi 7 and offer technologies like beam-forming and Mu-MIMO for enhanced performance.
 While they cost more as a result, even the best Wi-Fi extenders can be had for less than $200.
-Also, it’s worth watching out for cheap discount range extenders, like the one in our Super Boost Wireless-N Wi-Fi Repeater review.
-The attractively low price also brings extremely poor performance.
+Also, it’s worth watching out for cheap discount range extenders, like the Super Boost Wireless-N Wi-Fi Repeater we looked at a few years back.
+Their attractively low price also brings extremely poor performance.

 • Plug-in or desktop?
 Although most signal boosters use small, plug-in designs that connect directly to a wall outlet, they aren’t the only option available.
 Some of the best Wi-Fi extenders have larger designs that sit on a desk or shelf, more like a traditional router.
 These larger devices don’t have the same size and weight limitations of plug-in units which allows for better antenna placement and improved internal hardware.
 On the other hand, plug-in models are often less expensive and easier to install.

 • Match Wi-Fi standards: While you may not pay much attention to which wireless standard your router uses, it will certainly have an impact on how helpful your extender is.
-If your wireless router uses the current 802.11ac standard, you’ll want to make sure your extender does too.
-The older 802.11n standard is slower and is often limited to one band, which will create a bottleneck in your Wi-Fi coverage, slowing down your browsing and streaming.
+If your wireless router uses the 802.11ac standard or Wi-Fi 5, you’ll want to make sure your extender does too.
+The older 802.11n standard (retroactively named Wi-Fi 4) is slower and is often limited to one band, which will create a bottleneck in your Wi-Fi coverage, slowing down your browsing and streaming.
 However, this is only a problem if your router offers better speeds.
-If you have an older wireless-N router, then a matching extender will do the job just fine.
+These days, Wi-Fi 6 is the minimum wireless standard we'd recommend.
+Instead of getting a Wi-Fi extender, you're better off upgrading your router if you're still using Wi-Fi 5.

 • Placement is everything: Both wireless routers and Wi-Fi extenders use radio waves to share data back and forth with your internet connection.
 You need to find a place that’s close enough to the router to get a strong signal to rebroadcast but still far enough away to extend the network’s range to where it’s needed.
-Check out our guide to Wi-Fi extender placement
+Check out our guide to Wi-Fi extender placement.
+Likewise, you want to keep your router and Wi-Fi extender away from large appliances as they can lead to interference and poor performance.

 • Consider an upgrade: If your wireless router isn’t providing the speeds or coverage you want, it may be best to skip getting a Wi-Fi extender entirely and just get a new router.
 Newer models offer better performance while mesh routers allow you to expand your wireless coverage across even the largest homes.